dojo4/policy/hr.md

 First and foremost, we extend to you an unlimited coffee tab at the inimitable Boxcar, because caffeinated contractors are happy contractors.
 There are several other benefits described in this handbook dojo4 extends to our subcontractor family:

 * Professional financial advising
-* Gym membership (currently use of the dojo4 Boulder Rec Center card)
-* Meditation
 * Chair massage for those tense shoulders of yours
-* Yoga @ the dojo
 * Free lunch every Friday

 In exchange for these benefits and the timely payment of all your invoices, we ask that you: